TahjMelton/TahjMelton.github.io/Guessing.md

 # Number Button Game
 ## Hit the button and guess what the random number is!
+## This game is pretty simple!
+Press the RNG ( Random Number Generated) button to have the system pick a number and, you the player will guess between the values 1-10 since the system can't exceed that value.
+You get one try to guess the number no matter the results you will have to press the button again to retry.
+Any number taken in exceeding the value 10 however will be deemed as an error and will still give you the option to guess the same try.
 ```mermaid
 flowchart TD
 Start([ RNG Button Pressed])-->Ops([Value is generated])